DusanSavic1277/Bachelor-thesis/README.md

 - Entity classes(Player, NPCs, Enemies)

 ## How to Run
-1. Open the project in NetBeans
+1. Open the project in any Java IDE(IntelliJ IDEA, Eclipse, NetBeans)
 2. Make sure Java JDK is installed
 3. Build the project using Ant
 4. Run the `Main` class